-There’s a mystery that surrounds Mitlenatch Island – it sometimes seems to float above the surface of the water on Mitlviewcomprcertain days, just as in this photo of it I took from the east side of Quadra Island, and to appear both close and far at the same time.
+There’s a mystery that surrounds Mitlenatch Island – it sometimes seems to float above the surface of the water on certain days, just as in this photo of it I took from the east side of Quadra Island, and to appear both close and far at the same time.
 In fact the Kwakiutl name for it is: ‘looks close but seems to move away as you approach.’

 Another strange thing about Mitlenatch is that it doesn’t look like any other of the Discovery Islands.
 Instead of being covered in forests of green, Mitlenatch is brown and gray, and virtually treeless.
 There is a reason for this – Mitlenatch sits in a rain shadow, and doesn’t get the benefit of the precipitation that falls about 30 kilometres west on Vancouver Island.
 In this unusual micro climate, flora not common to the area grow.
 Since the island doesn’t have a dock or place to tie up a boat, I didn’t think there was a way to step foot on Mitlenatch to see these rare plants, until I bumped into Mike Moore, who owns Misty Isles Adventures with his wife Samantha.